Hines' Raid: Mission

 The mission began in Woodbury, Tennessee, on June 10, 1863, where Morgan had a picket camp.
 At the start of the mission, Hines only told his men that their mission would be "long and dangerous" and allowed any man who did not wish to go to step out; none did.
 From there, they traveled through Brownsville, Kentucky, and Elizabethtown, Kentucky.
 At Brownsville, they stole clothing from a Union sutler, consisting of shirts, trousers, and boots of U.S. Army uniforms.
 The group robbed a train at Elizabethtown, providing Hines' force with U.S. currency.
 When they reached the Ohio River, Hines informed his men that they would pose as U.S. troops under General Jeremiah T. Boyle with orders to pursue deserters, called the Indiana Grays.
-The crossing occurred between Alton, Indiana, and Tobinsport, Indiana, on June 18, 1863, presumably near Derby, Indiana.
+The crossing occurred between Alton, Indiana, and Tobinsport, Indiana, on June 17, 1863, presumably near Derby, Indiana.

-Once he crossed the Ohio River, Hines' men rode straight to Paoli, Indiana, successfully posing as Union soldiers.
-While being served dinner in Paoli, actual Indiana Home Guards entered the town and informed the mayor of the deception.
-The Confederates escaped by convincing a separate band of Home Guards that they were surrounded, taking the best horses the actual Union troops had, and saying the captured Union band was paroled.
-They then went to French Lick, Indiana where Hines met the local Copperhead leader Doctor William A. Bowles, whose home was a gathering place for the Democratic Party.
-Bowles told Hines he could raise a force of 10,000, but before the deal was finalized, Hines was told a Union force was approaching, causing him to flee.
-As a result, there would be no support for Morgan's Raid by them.
+Once he crossed the Ohio River, Hines' men rode through Crawford County toward Paoli in Orange County, Indiana, successfully posing as Union soldiers until about the time they passed through Marengo and Valeene on the 18th, whereupon their ruse was discovered and a messenger dispatched to Paoli in advance.
+A resistance was quickly formed at Paoli, which caused Hines avoid the town by passing to the west and then around it.
+While on this circuit around the town, Hines and his men encountered 15 armed citizens which they quickly forced to surrender, breaking their guns and taking their horses.

-From French Lick, Hines' men traveled to Valeene, Indiana.
-At Valeene, while still posing as U.S. soldiers, they set a house on fire whose occupants refused to give them dinner.
-This exposed to the local populace that Hines' men were Confederates.
-A resistance was quickly formed at Paoli.
-Hines had hired a local man, Bryant Breeden, to guide them to safety.
-Still, Breeden was strongly pro-Union and instead guided the Confederates onto Little Blue Island, a small island in the middle of the Ohio River near Leavenworth, Indiana.
+From here the raiders moved south towards the Ohio River where they hoped to cross and make their escape.
+Armed citizens and Home Guard from Perry, Crawford, Orange, Washington and Harrison counties were in pursuit.
+On the 19th, in Harrison County, Hines pressed a local man, Bryant Breeden, to guide them to a fordable part of the Ohio River.
+Breeden was strongly pro-Union and instead guided the Confederates onto Upper Blue River Island, a small island in the middle of the Ohio River near Leavenworth, Indiana.
 On this island, a skirmish began, killing three Confederate soldiers.
 Hines fled across the Ohio River with a few of his men, and the remaining Confederate force surrendered after covering Hines' escape.
 The Corydon Weekly Democrat said of the Home Guards, "Our citizens, though unused to actual war, showed the nerve of soldiers".